-Figure 5: Uncertainty analysis of the TRACI 2.1 Global Warming Air [kg CO2 eq.] of products scaled to 1 gallon of fill volume, across various scenarios and sensitivity analysis.
-Values taken from Table 10: baseline - cut-off, min - minimum of values from scenario and sensitivity analyses under the column "Uncertainty", max- maximum of values from scenario and sensitivity analyses under the column "Uncertainty".
+Figure 5: Uncertainty analysis of the Global Warming Potential excl. biogenic C [kg CO2 eq.] of products, scaled to 1 liter per fill volume, cradle-to-grave incl. transports, based on all scenario and sensitivity analyses.
+Values taken from Table 10: baseline - substitution, min - minimum of values from all scenario and sensitivity analyses, max- maximum of values from all scenario and sensitivity analyses.

-Figure 6: Variability analysis of the TRACI 2.1 Global Warming Air [kg CO2 eq.] of products scaled to 1 gallon of fill volume, cradle-to-grave incl. transports, across all scenarios and sensitivity analysis.
-Values taken from Table 10: baseline - cut-off, min - minimum of values from all scenario and sensitivity analyses, max- maximum of values from all scenario and sensitivity analyses.
+Figure 6: Variability analysis of the Global Warming Potential excl. biogenic C [kg CO2 eq.] of products, scaled to 1 liter per fill volume, cradle-to-grave incl. transports, based on all scenario and sensitivity analyses.
+Values taken from Table 10: baseline - substitution, min - minimum of values from all scenario and sensitivity analyses, max- maximum of values from all scenario and sensitivity analyses.